 This year-long course follows Biology I and is a study of the environment and man's impact on it.
-Students who have taken the Environmental Science course may NOT take this class for a science credit.

 CHEMISTRY

 Grades 10-12.
 Full Credit Year Course.
 Prerequisite: Biology, Algebra I and Algebra II completed, currently taking Algebra II, or with principal permission.